Medium Integration with SmythOS

 Step 2: Store Your Token in SmythOS Vault

 Your Integration Token is a sensitive credential.
-Use the SmythOS Vault
+Use the SmythOS Vault to store it securely.

 - In your SmythOS dashboard, navigate to the Vault.